 However, it can be transported in dirty hen carriers, clothing and boots, wild birds, and darkling beetles in the henhouse.

 It can survive for up to 65 weeks in ambient temperature in coops and for years in the soil.

-So the virus will spread quicker among hens in tight living conditions- make sure your hens have enough room!
+And it spreads quicker among hens in tight living conditions.
+So make sure your hens have enough room!